kammitama5/kammitama5.github.io/_posts/2022-04-02-Saturday-April-2nd.md

 Like, okay, the person who did sound for this now lives in Iowa and works at Staples as a general manager?
 Okay then.)
 - A friend of mine
 who attended Berkeley got me into reading philosophy books in-between takes on the back of our electrician's truck.
 He fluctuates between doing comedy and tech (which is why I don't believe in putting people into singular boxes; you can live "between" two groups / passions), but was properly frustrated by that aspect of that world.
-He's always trying to reconcile his love for comedy with the frustration of how unintellectual the sausage factory of the fim industry is.
+He's always trying to reconcile his love for comedy with the frustration of how unintellectual the sausage factory of the film industry is.
 It's a tradeoff that I was very happy to leave behind, and in a way I never fit because I am an intellectual, and being an intellectual is very lonely in that world.
 I used to read books in the morning on Architecture, Automotive
 Lighting and Electricial Codes (the resistor codes), in a Ralph's grocery store across the street from where I worked, at the seating at a Jamba Juice.
 It was an escape for me from a life of anti-intellectualism or rather, pseudo-intellectualism, but I would never have anyone to talk to about the things